What is the main source of law authorising this entity form?

 Minimum dividend distribution rules may be included in the bylaws.
 In the absence of a rule, unless otherwise unanimously agreed by the shareholders, the shareholders are entitled to a dividend equivalent to at least 30% of the net earnings for each financial year.

-As a general rule, (i) dividends shall be paid exclusively of the net earnings for the financial year, or retained earnings from balances approved by the shareholders’ meeting, (ii) if the SpA has accumulated losses, the financial year’s earnings shall be primarily applied to reduce such losses, and (iii) if a financial year has losses, they shall be reduced by retained earnings, if any.
+As a general rule, (i) dividends are paid exclusively from the net earnings for the financial year or retained earnings from balances approved by the shareholders' meeting, (ii) if the SpA has accumulated losses, the financial year's earnings shall be primarily applied to reduce such losses, and (iii) if a financial year has losses, they shall be reduced by retained earnings, if any.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?